amspector100/blip_sims/README.md

 The directory ``sims/`` contains the code which actually runs the simulations.
 It also contains ``.sh`` files which will replicate the figures.

+The file ``final_sim_plots.ipynb`` is a jupyter notebook which contains (1) code to replicate the concrete examples in the paper and (2) the code used to generate the final plots for the paper.

-In particular, the main simulations in the paper can be replicated using the following scripts (their respective .sh files show how to use them).
-Note that the figure names line up with the arXiv version.
+In particular, the main simulations in the paper can be replicated using the following .sh files:

-- Figures 1, 10, 11: ``sims/lp_int_sol.py``
+- Figures 1, C.2, C.3: ``sims/lp_int_sol.sh``
-- Figures 2, 3, 4, 14: ``sims/glms.py``
+- Figures 2, 3, 4, E.4, F.7, F.10, F.11, F.12, F.14: ``sims/glms.sh``
-- Figures 16, 17, 18: ``sims/changepoint.py``
+- Figures F.16, F.17, F.18: ``sims/changepoint.sh``
+- Figure E.5: ``sims/susie_pips.sh``
+- Figure F.13: ``sims/weight_sensitivity.sh``
+- Figures A.1, F.6, F.8, F.9: directly in ``final_sim_plots.ipynb``

+Many of these simulations are very computationally expensive, so you may need to use a computing cluster to run them.